 Abstract: Do incentive levels matter in strategic environments?
 Existing models disagree not only on whether gameplay is affected by incentive levels, the overall stakes players face, but also on why.
 In this paper, we present experimental evidence establishing that the level of incentives affects both gameplay and beliefs.
 Holding fixed the actions of the other player, we find that, in the context of dominance-solvable games, higher incentives make subjects more likely to best-respond to their beliefs.
-Moreover, higher incentives result in more responsive beliefs but not necessarily less biased.
-We provide evidence that incentives affect effort and that it is effort, and not incentives directly, that accounts for the changes in belief formation.
+Moreover, higher incentives affect effort and that it is effort, and not incentives directly, that accounts for the changes in belief formation.
 The results support models where, in addition to choice mistakes, players exhibit costly attention.